robin-raymond/zax.io/basics.md

 }
 Float $(BitCount = Cpu.Integer.optimal) :: type { /*... */ }

-// strings have a built-in `length` property and are extended ascii by default stringA : String = "hello" stringB := "type is implied"
+// strings have a built-in `length` `mutator` and are extended ascii by default stringA : String = "hello" stringB := "type is implied"